wednesday-solutions/react-native-template/README.md

 - **Side Effects (API calls, etc.) are managed within components or with Recoil selectors**.

-  Unlike Redux which uses middleware like Sagas, Recoil allows for managing side effects within the components themselves or through asynchronous selectors.
+  Recoil allows for managing side effects within the components themselves or through asynchronous selectors.
 This keeps your side effects closer to where they are needed.

 ## Analytics, Feature Flagging, and Error Tracking